nikeshnaik/ksqlDB_stream_analytics/README.md

 ## Objective

-Build Data Stream Processing and Analytics using Kafka as message broker and Apache SuperSet as frontend.
+Build Stream Processing and Analytics using Kafka as message broker, ksqlDB as stream processing framework, Postgres as Warehouse.

 ## Functional Requirements

-- Data sources will generate events everytime a transaction is complete, this events must be consumed by kafka topic and let consumer aware of new events to process them in realtime.
+- OLTP system will generate events every time a transaction is completed, Kafka Source Connector will poll every new events and send to Kafka Broker.
-- Each Data source must act as a Producer of events connect with Kafka Producer API.
-- Each Data Sink must act as a Consumer of event stream and have a event processing system.
+- A stream processing framework will apply enhancing / transformation on streams.
-- The processed events must be dumped into a Data Warehouse for Analytics
+- Each stream's topic would be dumped into Warehouse.
-- Analytics could be a SQL or Python + Visualization library.
+- Apache Super will read up from warehosue for analytics.

 ## Non Functional Requirements